hamoid/long-hugo-doc/README.md

 ## Creating a content view

-To create a new view simple create a template in each of your different content type directories with the view name.
-In the following example we have created a "li" view and a "summary" view for our two content types of post and project.
-As you can see these sit next to the [single content view](#templates.content.md) template "single.html".
+To create a new view, simply create a template in each of your different content type directories with the view name.
+In the following example, we have created a "li" view and a "summary" view for our two content types of post and project.
+As you can see, these sit next to the [single content view](#templates.content.md) template "single.html".
 You can even provide a specific view for a given type and continue to use the
 \_default/single.html for the primary view.